-- If blisters appear use a clean needle or lance to drain the blisters.
+- If blisters appear to use a clean needle or lance to drain the blisters.
 Repeat this procedure several times until all the blisters are gone.

 - DO NOT PICK if a scab does form.

-- If there is any drainage or liquid oozing of the treated area, apply Neosporin or Bacitracin.
+- If there is any drainage or liquid oozing from the treated area, apply Neosporin or Bacitracin.
 Neosporin or Bacitracin can also be used if the area becomes itchy or tight.
 The drier you keep it the better the results.